Maria McKenna, Ph.D.

 Amanda oversees the vision and execution of the AnBryce Scholars Initiative in all respects.
 She works directly with the students on a myriad of issues from financial aid, to immersion into adult life, to navigating campus as a first generation student.
 She coordinates campus facing outreach and serves as the primary contact for Financial Aid, the CARE Team, Center for Social Concerns, and other affiliates across campus.
 Amanda directs the Global Immersion Experiences each spring for first year students and works directly with Professor Patrick Clauss who instructs the unique, credit-bearing AnBryce Writing and Rhetoric course and handles all internal financial matters for the program.

+Amanda graduated with a Masters in Not for Profit Administration from the University of Notre Dame.
 A first-generation student herself, Amanda feels a deep connection with the program.
 She began working at the University in 2010 and has been with AnBryce Scholars Initiative since its inception in 2013.
 Amanda is from Granger, Indiana and has two children.
-To top it off she is currently completing her Master in Not for Profit Administration at the University.

-Sarah graduated from Duke University and moved to South Bend when her husband became the Head Men's Golf Coach in 2005.
+Sarah graduated from Duke University, where she majored in French and studied abroad for year in Paris.
+She moved to South Bend when her husband became the Head Men's Golf Coach in 2005.
 They have two children.

 "What impresses me most about the AnBryce Program is both the tenacity of the students and the involvement of our donors.
 This coalesces into magical interactions where students gain knowledge and experience many of their peers acquire much, much later."

 Director, University Writing Program